ScottLogic/Technology-Carbon-Standard/pages/impact_categories/operational.md

 The energy consumed by on-premise servers and data centres.
 This includes those dedicated to AI operations and associated cooling systems, and other infrastructure necessary for maintaining AI workloads.

 Servers and data centres consume vast amounts of water, primarily to cool their processor chips and to avoid overheating (onsite water).
-But the true water cost of data centres also includes the water used to generate the electricity that powers them (offsite water).
+But the true water cost of data centres also includes the water consumed to generate the electricity that powers them (offsite water).
 To fully evaluate their water impact, both sources must be considered.

 {% include linkedHeading.html heading="Machine Learning training and fine-tuning" level=5 %}